tymho/NatGeoMITHackathon2024/README.md

 # Updated for 2024
 This repo is a fork of the [original](https://github.com/cameronkruse/hacktheenvironment/tree/main) made by @cameronkruse.
-Edits were made as several software have updated, deprecated, or added to varying components of the project.
-Most notibly, the CV component now uses Picamera2 with OpenCV and Tensorflow Lite.
-Small changes were made to monitor setup to accomodate for the new Pi OS release.
+Edits were made as several software have since been updated, deprecated, or added to varying components of the project.
+Most notably, the CV component now uses Picamera2 with OpenCV and Tensorflow Lite to accomodate for the latest OS (Debian 12 Bookworm).
+Small code fixes were also made to the display setup.
 SSH is the recommended approach to interacting with the Pi.
-On the hardware side, the hardware setup is also reorganized to add more guidance.
+On the hardware side, the setup is reorganized to add more guidance.
 Instead of the original camera -> BrainCraft HAT flow.
 The order is now Fan -> Camera -> Display Module as recommended by Adafruit.
-One additional materia (2 x 20 Socket Riser Header) is also added.
+One additional material (2 x 20 Socket Riser Header) is also added.

 For any issues, please use the Issues tab.
-I will get back to you in a reasonable window!
+I will try to get back to you in a reasonable window!

 ## Original README Below
 # HackTheEnvironment